hydra3333/vapoursynth-Deblock4/README.md

 `Classic` and `Deblock4` are DIFFERENT algorithms registered as two separate filter calls (not selected by a parameter).
 All filters are strictly 1-in/1-out.
 No frame reordering, no cross-frame cache/pin machinery.
 This simplifies the fmParallel story considerably: no frame-lifecycle/ownership complexity beyond the standard VapourSynth API4 per-frame contract.

+> **AUTHORITY NOTE (v1.10).** This document is the founding project DESIGN
+> BRIEF and is FALLBACK GENERAL GUIDANCE.
+Where it conflicts with the charter
+> (AI_Charter_and_Invariants_Card, prevailing version) or with the current
+> ratified authority set for a stage - for Stage 2C: D0 (Binding Knowledge
+> Index), D2 (HolyWu Real Schedule), D3 (Scalar Obligations and Sanity Gate),
+> D4 (Classic Scalar Oracle scope), Addenda A/B, the Creation-Error Message
+> Table, and the Verification-and-Tiering Decisions - THE LATTER PREVAIL.
+> Consult this README only on a matter the authority set does not settle, and
+> name the matter and section so the next currency audit can pick it up.
+In
+> particular the section-2 decision-status table is a HISTORICAL SNAPSHOT as
+> of README v1.5 and is NOT maintained row-by-row; individual rows may lag the
+> ratified decisions.
+A full README reconciliation is a registered end-of-phase
+> task; this v1.10 pass fixes only the actively-misleading items.

 ---

 # License